aylz83/decapod-rs/README.md

 decapod-rs aims to provide rust bindings for the pod5-file-format library in a rust idiomatic way.

-It is work in progress, currently only supports reading pod5 files with limited usage, but providing bindings for writing pod5 is planned.
+It is work in progress, currently only supports reading pod5 files with limited usage, but providing bindings for writing pod5 files is planned.

 # Building